mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

 ---

 <div class="mdl-typography--text-center">
-  <h2>Unfortunately this method of integration is no longer supported, <a href="http://.cucumberwifi.io/discover">click here</a> to find out what else Cucumber can do for you</h2>
+  <h2>Unfortunately this method of integration is no longer supported, <a href="http://.ct-networks.io/discover">click here</a> to find out what else CT WiFi can do for you</h2>
   <hr>
 </div>

-<h3>Getting the Cucumber Dashboard working with your Ruckus Virtual SmartZone</h3>
+<h3>Getting the CT WiFi Dashboard working with your Ruckus Virtual SmartZone</h3>
 <p>The Ruckus Virtual SmartZone is a really fantastic piece of kit.
 This walk-through demonstrates how to integrate it with our splash pages, view your Ruckus wireless clients and, even view the status of your Ruckus APs!<br>
 <img src="/images/community/splash-pages/boxpark.png">
 </p>